holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 * The Conductor
 * Secure Private Key Management (lair-keystore)

 **Note on code fidelity**: The code in this appendix may diverge somewhat from the actual implementation, partially because the implementation may change and partially to make the intent of the following code clearer and simpler.
-For instance, specialized types that are merely wrappers around a vector of bytes are replaced with `Vec<u8>`.
+For instance, specialized value types that are merely wrappers around a vector of bytes are frequently replaced with `Vec<u8>`.

 ## Ribosome: The Application "Virtual Machine"

 We use the term **Ribosome** to the name of part of the Holochain system that runs the DNA's application code.
 Abstractly, a Ribosome could be built for any programming language as long as it's possible to deterministically hash and run the code of the DNA's Integrity Zome such that all agents who possess the same hash can rely on the validation routines and structure desribed by that Integrity Zome operating identically for all.
 (In our implementation we use WebAssembly (WASM) for DNA code, and [Wasmer](https://wasmer.io/) as the runtime that executes it.)

 The Ribosome, as an application host, must expose a minimal set of functions to guest applications to allow them to access Holochain functionality, and it should expect that guest applications implement a minimal set of callbacks that allow the guest to define its entry types, link types, validation functions, and lifecycle hooks for both Integrity and Coordinator Zomes.
 We will call this set of provisions and expectations the Ribosome Host API.

-[WP-TODO: Is there an actually official name for this rather than 'Ribosome Host API?]

 Additionally, it is advantageous to provide software development kits (SDKs) to facilitate the rapid development of Integrity and Coordinator Zomes that consume the Ribosome's host functions and provide the callbacks it expects.